Table of Contents

 Nationwide

-Nationwide offers roadside assistance as an optional add-on for policyholders.
-The plan covers the same basic services offered by other insurers, but optional features and program details vary by state.
+Nationwide offers 24-hour roadside assistance as an optional add-on for policyholders.
+The basic plan covers the same services offered by other insurers, but optional features and program details vary by state.

 Progressive

 Emergency roadside assistance is available as an optional add-on for Progressive auto insurance policyholders.
-Progressive’s program covers service basics such as towing, jump-starts, lockout assistance, etc.
+Progressive’s program covers service basics, such as towing, jump-starts, and lockout assistance.

 State Farm

 State Farm’s roadside assistance program is an add-on for policyholders.
-If you have this coverage and need assistance, State Farm will be billed directly for any basic services you receive, so you won’t have to worry about waiting to be reimbursed.
+If you have this coverage and need assistance, State Farm will mostly be billed directly for any basic services you receive, in which case, you won’t have to worry about waiting to be reimbursed.

 (The above coverages are accurate as of the writing of this article but may differ in the future.)